 Pakistan is blessed with abundant natural and historical riches but has been off the radar for all but the most hardened explorers for many years.
-With the recent stability and acknowledgment of the benefits of tourism, it is now listed as one of the leading tourism hot spots in the world for 2020.
+With the recent stability and acknowledgment of the benefits of tourism, it is now listed as one of the leading tourism hot spots in the world for 2020 and beyond.
 Visitor numbers, while still low, have been doubling every year for the past 3 years and it’s no wonder as it remains one of Asia’s most fascinating destinations.
 We explore the wild frontier of the ancient cities in the rugged north that have changed only superficially since Mughal times.
 Along the route are scatted ruins and arid deserts, with the western spur of the Himalayan mountain range to the North and stunning glaciers to the East.

 For motorcycle adventurers, Pakistan’s number one attraction is a sliver of serenity stretching north from the Northwest Frontier to Kashgar in China, the Karakoram is one of the world’s most epic highways, an astonishing feat of engineering forced against the odds through the tortured bedrock of the Karakoram mountains.
 North of Gilgit, the primary safety concern is the risk of veering off the road while entranced by the natural beauty of the Hunza Valley or the snow-capped summits of the Passu Cones.